umich-cphds/bama/README.md

 on CRAN, so if you are experiencing issues, you may want to try the Github version of the package.

-If you wish to install the package via devtools, you will need a C++ compiler installed.
+If you wish to install the package via `devtools`, you will need a C++ compiler installed.
 This can be accomplished by installing Rtools on Windows and Xcode on MacOS.